Eagle84/semantic-search-regression-tool/README.md

 ### Usage

-#### Single Question Testing
+#### Single Testing

-1. Navigate to the "Single Question" tab
+1. Navigate to the "Single Test" tab
-2. Enter your query in the text area
+2. Enter your question in the text area
-3. Set the number of iterations (default: 1)
+3. Set the number of iterations (for consistency testing)
 4. Click "Run Test"
-5. View the results and success rate chart

-#### Batch Testing

-1. Navigate to the "Batch Questions" tab
-2. Enter multiple queries, one per line
-3. Click "Run Batch Test"
-4. View the results for each query

 #### Finder Search

 1. Navigate to the "Finder Search" tab
-2. Enter a query related to company search
+2. Enter your question in the text area
-3. Click "Search Finder"
+3. Click "Run Finder Search"
-4. View the structured results and filter description

 ## Configuration